 Well, it’s patch Tuesday again, and here’s a quick heads up to all people using Hyper-V. I would like to point your attention to http://www.microsoft.com/technet/security/bulletin/MS11-047.mspx.
 This security bulletin deals with a vulnerability in Hyper-V that could allow a denial of service as mentioned in knowledge base article 2525835 which can be found here http://support.microsoft.com/kb/2525835.
 As you can read the severity rating is important, not critical.
 If you want to manually download the update you can get it here: http://www.microsoft.com/downloads/en/details.aspx?FamilyID=c9c6c36d-a455-42f7-b7d4-9fb9824c07cb

 This is, if I’m not mistaken, only the third security fix for Hyper-V since the Windows 2008 era.
 That is not a bad track record at all!
 Now look at the information available under mitigating factors: An attacker must have valid logon credentials and be able to log on locally to exploit this vulnerability.
 The vulnerability could not be exploited remotely or by anonymous users.
-Now that isn’t to much to ask from your virtualization infrastructure I hope.
-If it is, we need to talk As the time of writing no known exploits are out in the wild.
+Now that isn’t too much to ask from your virtualization infrastructure I hope.
+If it is, we need to talk.
+As the time of writing, no known exploits are out in the wild.

-So review this and plan to deploy this at you earliest available maintenance windows.
-When you’re running a cluster with Live Migration you can do this with no down time for the guests what so ever as it requires a restart.
+So review this and plan to deploy this at your earliest available maintenance windows.
+When you’re running a cluster with Live Migration you can do this with no downtime for the guests what so ever as it requires a restart.